-The College enrolled 7719 students in 2022-2023 of which 2837 were in the 16-18 age group.
+The College enrolled 7949 FE student enrolments in 2021-2022 of which 5234 were the 16-18 age group.
 This is an increase in enrolments from the previous year for this age range.
 This overall number of enrolments reflects the increasing demographic for 16-18-year olds in both Blackburn with Darwen and the wider Lancashire region.